biospreadr/biospreadr.github.io/content/blog/post-4.md

 After the initial construction of the system was complete, the next step was performing the relevant system tests.

-The ultrasonic sensor being used to detect the success of lifting and replacing the lid on the Petri dish had to be characterized before the system could operate as intended.
+The ultrasonic sensor being used to detect the success of lifting and dropping the lid on the Petri dish had to be characterized before the system could operate as intended.

 ![Suction cup and dish](/images/wk3-suction-cupanddish.jpg)